Create your own multiplayer CCG with Unity: Fundamentals

 The contents of the course are currently the same as the original course published on Gumroad.
 Unity recently announced they are working on a new multiplayer system that will replace UNET in the future.
 Over the next few months and as the new system matures, we will start work on updating the course as needed.
 You do not need to worry about the contents of the course becoming obsolete in a few months; we will progressively update it at no extra cost for you.

 Hi!
 My name is David and I am a game programmer with more than a decade of experience in the industry.
 After working for many different studios on many different projects, I started my own company, gamevanilla, together with ricimi.
-We are responsible for CCG Kit, the most popular collectible card game kit on the Asset Store.
+We are responsible for CCG Kit and Single-Player CCG Kit, the most popular collectible card game assets on the Asset Store.

-I am also a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya and a Unity certified developer and instructor.
+As a Unity certified developer, I have worked as a teacher at the Postgraduate degree in game design and development at Universitat Oberta de Catalunya.

-My ambition is to continue chasing my dreams and help others accomplish theirs by working on exciting games, game development middleware and game programming courses.
+My ambition is to continue chasing my dreams and helping others accomplish theirs by working on exciting games, game development middleware and game programming courses.

 StartImplementing the CCG game loop on the server side